rotheconrad/F100_Prok_Recombination/README.md

 ![Your data on top of the simulated neutral genomes model](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/my_species_simulated_model_GAMplot.png)

-#### Create a model from your own genomes
+#### Option 03: Custom model

-*You can build the model using your species genomes and compare them to themselves, or build any other custom model from any set of genomes.
+*You can build the model using your species genomes and compare them to themselves, or build any other custom model from any set of genomes by repeating this pipeline with that set of genomes.
 Replace ${my_species_custom_model} with a  file name prefix of your choosing.*

 ```bash
 # For this step we use the input file generate in PART 02, Step 03 twice, or you can generate two diffent F100.tsv files for different genome sets to create your own custom genome model.